livingobjects/wisdom-swagger/README.md

 Swagger-Doc: swagger/api.yaml
 ```

-Wisdom-swagger will be automatically notified at runtime by the manifest attribute and will serve the API documentation.
+Wisdom-swagger will be automatically notified at runtime by the manifest attrbiute and will server the documentation.

-It will read all the base uris of the routes defined into the Swagger documentation and serve the documentation page for these uris.
+It will read all the base uris routes defined into your Swagger documentation and serve a page for these uris.

 Example: